zhengcao/TaskList/README.md

     - Research: ActiveRecord's `update` method.
   - Link to the `edit` action from the task's `show` page.
   - DRY up your code by reusing the view code from the `new` functionality
-    - Research: Rendering _partials_ in Rails.
+    - Hint: Rendering _partials_ in Rails.

 ## Final Wave!
 In this wave, we explore creating ActiveRecord associations by creating `belongs_to` and `has_many` relationships.